Taiyuan Satellite Launch Center: Launch pads

+Launches

-Recent launches
+Previous launches

 Taiyuan Satellite Launch Center was to launch a satellite coded as the 03 Group of the Shijian-6 serial research satellites sometime on 24 October 2008.
-The rocket carrier was to be a Long March 4B, said the official, noting both the satellite and the rocket were in good condition and all the preparations for the launch had been completed.
+The rocket carrier was to be a Long March 4B, noting both the satellite and the rocket were in good condition and all the preparations for the launch had been completed.

+The DongFang Spaceport

+The DongFang Spaceport (东方航天港) is a maritime launch center under the jurisdiction of Taiyuan Satellite Launch Center.
+Its home port is in Haiyang, Yantai.
+It uses sea-launch platforms to perform launch missions in the exclusive economic zone outside China's territorial waters or in coastal waters.
+It can accept launch missions from private commercial rockets.